About The Project

 Goals of this Project:

-- Improve the future prospects of some of Guatemala’s most impoverished people, and help them to break the poverty cycle
+- Improve the future prospects of some of Uganda’s most impoverished children, and help them to break the poverty cycle

 - Expose volunteers and children to different people and cultures